When a unit is installed at a lower elevation water condensation can build up and need to be pumped out.

-Mini split condensate pumps are necessary anytime water cant be gravity fed out of a home.
+Mini split condensate pumps are necessary anytime water can not be gravity fed out of a home.

 There are many types of pumps from units that sit off to the side, to units that fit into the line-set.

 Voltage can also be different so be sure to check your mini split manual or get a 115-volt unit that can plug into a wall outlet.

 Most pumps are wired into the 115/220 voltage lines that run the inside wall unit.

 Of course, be sure to read the manual or call a professional if needed.